Nidhi15-02/A-EYE--Online-Proctoring-System-/README.md

 # User Guide (For Windows only)
 Steps to run this on your local computer:
 - You need to have Python installed on your device to run this.
 You can download Python from [here](https://www.python.org/downloads/)
 - You also need Visual Studio 2022 for C++ to run this file.
 So, kindly install that.
-You can refer [here](https://youtu.be/MOCr-u76LiI) to install Visual Studio 2022  for C++
+You can refer [here](https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-170) to install Visual Studio 2022 for C++.
+Download "Desktop Development with C++", and select "MSVC" and "Windows 10 SDK", as optional features to install.

 - Make a folder in your local computer where you want to save the files